 Through the program’s course on the ethics and methods of field research, you will learn appropriate methodologies that will prepare you to undertake primary research on critical issues and topics relating to social and political change and development.

-Conduct independent research or, starting in fall 2017, complete an internship at a development organization.
+Conduct independent research or complete an internship at a development organization.